 Install and configure the development tools

-OutSystems is now ready for you to start developing.
-The only thing missing is to install the development tools on your developers' desktops.
+Your OutSystems Platform is now ready for you to start developing.
+The only thing missing, is to install the development tools on your developers desktops.
 Be sure to install a version of the development tools that is compatible with the version of the Platform Server installed in your environments.

-After installing the development tools, configure them for developing your own extensions.
+After installing the development tools, configure them for developing .NET or Java/J2EE extensions.